-Utilisation of GÉANT point-to-point services remains strong and a steady flow of new circuit requests has been received, with 12 new links delivered in Year 1 and 5 cancelled.
-Whilst GÉANT continues to serve many existing circuit users, the number of new pan-European circuit requests was lower in 2009-'10 due to EC project funding cycles and because the previous period (GN2 Y4, 2008-'09, 22 new links) reflected a latent demand from existing data-hungry research disciplines.
-The main users of the 64 links in place as at Year 1 end were research projects in the fields of particle physics, networking technology and supercomputing.
+Utilisation of GÉANT point-to-point services remains strong and a steady flow of new circuit requests has been received, with 9 new links delivered in Year 2 and 11 cancelled.
+This compares with 12 new links and 5 cancellations in Year 1.
+Whilst GÉANT continues to serve many existing circuit users, the number of new pan-European circuit requests has been lower in the first two years of GN3 (2009-'11) for reasons including EC project-funding cycles (fewer new EC-funded projects, which represent a significant sub-set of potential advanced services users, started in this period) and because the previous period (GN2 Y4, 2008-'09, 22 new links) reflected a latent demand from existing data-hungry research disciplines.
+The reasons for the increased number of Y2 cancellations include: the projects have come to an end (e.g. Phosphorus); the limited period for which the circuits were requested has elapsed (e.g. EXPReS and ITER); and NRENs are reaching the limit of their service allocation and have been cancelling long-unused circuits to free up capacity.
+Moreover, the GÉANT Plus service (which accounted for 7 of the cancellations), by virtue of being pre-provisioned, is intended to be flexible, quick to decommission as well as to implement.
+The main users of the 68 links in place as at Year 2 end were research projects in the fields of particle physics, networking technology and supercomputing.

 Reflecting the increased scope and sophistication of the E2E circuits, a significant coordination and monitoring effort is required to ensure their optimum delivery.
-The E2ECU therefore makes an essential contribution to the advanced services' success, as demonstrated by the number of Trouble Tickets - 613 - that it tracked and closed in Year 1 for the 35 point-to-point links under its supervision.
+The E2ECU therefore makes an essential contribution to the advanced services' success, as demonstrated by the number of Trouble Tickets - 704 - that it tracked and closed in Year 2 for the 36 point-to-point links under its supervision.